 This application allows us to learn Braille to a very advanced level, easily on our smart devices, by performing various exercises or tests, with a variety of activities to be carried out, together with a very interesting level unlocking system, which makes learning and progressing in learning is a lot of fun.

 In this review we will do an analysis of Brailliac: Braille Tutor focused on Android mobile devices with version 9, because there is no version for IOs by this developer.

-Next, we analyze how applications interact with the user and the user with them.
+Next, we analyze how the applications interact with the user and the user with them.
 We will start by analyzing the interface.

 When it opens, a window is displayed with different options to start our wanderings in the app.
 At first glance, it seems like a very simple interface, but we have a wide variety of sections and options in it.
-In total, in the main interface we have 6 possible options, which would be: Dictionary, Practice, Challenge, Translation, Themes and Settings.
+In total, in the main interface we have 6 possible options, which would be: Dictionary, Practice, Challenge, Translation, Topics and Settings.
 Point out that the Challenge option will be shown with a padlock, since we will have to reach level 2 in the app to unlock this activity, it would also happen with the Translation option, only in this case we will have to reach level 10 to be able to access to her.

-It should be noted that when selecting any of the available activities, a small interface will open where we can choose between the different exercises that the activity includes, as we unblock them and if we want to carry out the exercise by translating from Braille or writing in Braille.
+It should be noted that when selecting any of the available activities, a small interface will open where we can choose between the different exercises that the activity includes, as we unblock them and if we want to carry out the exercise translating from Braille or writing in Braille.